Verona · 35km · 1 hour

 At the southern end of the lake and one of the largest town's, Desenzano is a typical Italian lakeside town, totally unspoilt by international tourism.
 Much favoured by the Italians themselves as a holiday destination, it offers historical and archeological interest dating back to Roman times.
 Fishing boats and elegant yachts rock gently in the harbour and the excellent public boat service links Desenzano with other destinations around the lake.
 Narrow streets house antique shops and fashionable boutiques and there are over 40 restaurants, trattorias and pizzerias.

 Use the efficient lake ferry and hydrofoil services or regular bus service to most other towns around the lake.
-Or head further afield by train on the Venice to Switzerland line, stopping in places such as Milan, Verona and Padova.
+Or head further afield by train on the Venice to Switzerland line, stopping in cities like Milan, Verona and Padua.

 · FREE musical performances are often held at the castle throughout the season